remult/remult/docs/docs/ref_remultserveroptions.md

 ## entities
 Entities to use for the api
 ## controllers
-Controllers to use for the api
+Controller to use for the api
 ## getUser
 Will be called to get the current user based on the current request